-This recipe for perfectly simple crab cakes adds scallions, melted butter, Dijon, some Old Bay seasoning and a bit of hot sauce, all unique while allowing the crab flavor to shine through.
-And the preparation method in this recipe will ensure the cakes stay together, use minimal fat and still attain a crispy bottom.
+This recipe for perfectly simple crab cakes allows the crab flavor to shine through, and the preparation method in this recipe will ensure the cakes stay together, plus a little trick to attain a crispy bottom.

-But fresh crab meat can be pricy, especially for us inlanders.
-For this recipe, one pound of fresh lump crab was $20.00 and this recipe will make four large cakes or eight appetizer-size crab cakes. if you’re going to make the investment of fresh lump crab (yes, you should), the payoff better be worth it, right?
+Fresh crab meat can be pricy, especially for us inlanders.
+For this recipe, one pound of fresh lump crab was $20.00 and this recipe will make four large cakes or eight appetizer-size crab cakes. if you’re going to make the investment of fresh lump crab, the payoff better be worth it, right?
+Update- There have been times when I wanted crab cakes but didn’t have time to go to the seafood market; so I’ve diverted and bought canned crab-claw meat a few times when making this recipe and they were still quite tasty.

 Plan ahead, since the prepared cakes need to refrigerate to help with the whole staying in the shape of a patty and not becoming scrambled crab mix while cooking.